ccoVeille/jargon-extractor/README.md

 The idea is to be language agnostic, shell is everywhere, it works.

-## Why only looking at Markdown files ?
+## Why only looking at documentation files ?

-All files could be used, but then it would bring a lot of noise as code commonly use camelCase, PascalCase, ... for identifiers.

-Markdown files are written by human, they content less code, so less noise.
+Markdown (.md or .mdx) and reStructuredText (.rst) files are written by human, they content less code, so less noise.
-Also, Markdown are commonly available no matter the project.
+Also, documentation files are commonly available no matter the project.
 They content technical terms.
 These are the terms that jargon-extractor is looking for.

+All files could be used, but then it would bring a lot of noise as code commonly use camelCase, PascalCase, … for identifiers.

 ## What is the code about ?

-- Look for Markdown files.
+- Look for documentation files.
 - Extract all words in them by using simple regexp and store it in a cache.
 - Look for words that are written with different cases.
 - Compute how often a word is used no matter the cases used.